snoopjos/azure-asg-rules/README.md

 RDP into VM and install following roles and features: AD DS, DHCP server, DNS server, Print and Documents Services and Web Server (IIS).

 ### Step 6
 Storage account created with a service endpoint.
+Ended up adding the service endpoint from the subnets instead.